dasiths/dasiths.github.io/_posts/2023-06-04-what-is-oras.md

   This would allow artefacts/manifests to be linked. i.e. An SBOM could be linked/attached to the container image it represented.

-- The OCI Distribution Spec 1.1 also introduced the [Referrers API](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers).
+- The OCI distribution spec 1.1 introduced the [Referrers API](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers).
 This allowed clients to query for related artefacts.

 ### Not All Good News Though